GetStream/swiftui-spring-animations/README.md

       - **Critical Damping:** Set the damping fraction = 1.
 It lets the object return to the rest position within the shortest possible time.
       -  **Under Damping:** Set the damping fraction to be less than 1.
 It lets the object overshoot multiple times passing the rest position and gradually               reaching the rest position.
       - **Undamped:** Set the damping fraction = 0.
 This lets the object oscillate forever.
   * **Blend Duration:** Blend duration is a frame of time during which a previous animation stops and the next animation starts.
-Changing the blend duration of       any the examples here, does not produce any visual change.
+Changing the blend duration of       any of the examples in this repository, does not produce any visual change.
 This makes it difficult to see what it actually does.

  ### Chat message reactions (Thumbs up icon): <a href="https://github.com/GetStream/swiftui-spring-animations/blob/main/SwiftUISpringAnimations/SpringExamples/ReactionsSpringsWithParameters.swift"> Swift file</a>
 ![Chat message reactions ](https://github.com/GetStream/swiftui-spring-animations/blob/main/Misc/messengerReacrions.gif)

 ## 6 .interactiveSpring(response, dampingFraction, blendDuration)
 This allows you to create a spring animation that is based on response, damping fraction, and blend duration.
 Default values: interactiveSpring (response: Double = 0.15, dampingFraction: Double = 0.86, blendDuration: Double = 0.25).
 You can use this spring as an alternative to .spring(response, dampingFraction, blendDuration).
 Always start with the default values above.
 To check the default values in XCode, Control-click the spring modifier and select "Show Quick Help".
 The thumbs down animation below uses this spring.
-The damping fraction is inversely proportioan to the springiness of the animation.
-Reducing the default damping fraction will make the animation more bouncier.
-As mentioned in 5 above, blend duration has not visible effect on the spring, at the time of writing this article.
+The damping fraction is inversely proportional to the springiness of the animation.
+Reducing the default damping fraction will make the animation bouncier.
+As mentioned in step 5 above, blend duration has no visible effect on the spring, at the time of writing this article.

 ### Chat message reactions (Thumbs down icon): <a href="https://github.com/GetStream/swiftui-spring-animations/blob/main/SwiftUISpringAnimations/SpringExamples/ReactionsSpringsWithParameters.swift"> Swift file</a>
 ![Chat message reactions ](https://github.com/GetStream/swiftui-spring-animations/blob/main/Misc/messengerReacrions.gif)